siid14/chat-p2p/README.md

 Run with arguments: make run arg1
 Clean: make clean

+Example:
+cd in chat-p2p
-Example: make run 4545 -- to run a peer on port 4545 Then you can apply the following commands :
+make run 4545 -- to run a peer on port 4545
+Then you can apply the following commands :

 - help: Display information about available user interface options or command manual.